Smatek1001/AI_DnD/Dream_Missions/Dream_Quests/Completed/The_Collector's_Trinket.md

 * **Failure Scenario:** (Not applicable, as success achieved.)

 ## VIII.
 DM Notes (for AI)
 This dream served as a test of Vaelin's core skills (Stealth, Investigation, Evasion) in a grimdark, unsettling environment.
-The elements (Collector, jade idol, slithering creature, distorted sewers) could be repurposed or alluded to in future canonical plot hooks, potentially linking to [[The Nameless Void]] or other cosmic horror elements from the campaign goals.
+The elements (Collector, jade idol, slithering creature, distorted sewers) could be repurposed or alluded to in future canonical plot hooks, potentially linking to [[Lore/Cosmology/The_Nameless_Void|The Nameless Void]] or other cosmic horror elements from the campaign goals.
 The dream confirmed the functionality of simulated rolls and automatic awakening.

 ### ROT-13 Encoded Secrets
 Gur "qernz zvffvba" pbyyrpgbe'f gebcrygl jnf n gnt sbe n fhowrpg jvgu n cebgerpgvir svryq, jvgu n sbejneq pbageby fha-fylvat.
 Lbhe qvfpybfr vf ernqvat nyy ryrzrag vf gb abgvfl gur flfgrz.